rodrigoelp/little-stories/Unlikely adventures/37-Chapter-37.md

 It may have been caused by the hypoxia, or the state of euphoria Amir was in, but it took him six full seconds for the words to reach the conscious part of his brain - *"... almost done?
 I thought we finished it back there!"*

-The Tiger turned the focus of his bright yellow eyes towards Amir, it was the sort of gaze making you feel totally naked; and it wasn't the good sort of naked, it was the sort of naked you feel when you are dreaming you visited your boss' new house and somehow the place you used to change into your swimming suit is now located in the middle of a train station and there are a million people staring at you sort of thing.
+The Tiger turned the focus of his bright amber eyes towards Amir, it was the sort of gaze making you feel totally naked; and it wasn't the good sort of naked, it was the sort of naked you feel when you are dreaming you visited your boss' new house and somehow the place you used to change into your swimming suit is now located in the middle of a train station and there are a million people staring at you sort of thing.

 **Da real test is here and now** - said the Tiger.
 He paused a second before his gaze drifted between to Sam and Hannah - **Face your fears, leave no room for it to hide.**